yeagy/archive-tables/README.md

   * Versioning needed?
 Most likely if we want auto-restore of some sort.
   * Deal with data types of original table.
   * Don't eff up transactions!
+  * Possible piggyback on the DELETE command?
+Will I regret this thought?